AganDurmisevic/PacmanGame/README.md

                                             //////// How to Play /////////

-                    Use arrow keys or (for Multiplay) W,A,S and D to move, Enter to pause, 2x - to Restart.
+               Use arrow keys or (for Multiplay) W,A,S and D to move, Enter to pause, Space for next Lvl.

-                                        Here are the parts that I implemented:
+                                        Here are the parts that I have implemented:
                                         - Eat points and oranges to push your Score.
                                         - Don't get eaten by ghosts or you'll die.

                                                Scoring is as follows:
                                            - 10 pts for each red points